Amazon Linux

 Amazon, Seattle, Washington, United States

-The Amazon Linux AMI is a supported and maintained Linux image provided by Amazon Web Services for use on Amazon Elastic Compute Cloud.
+The Amazon Linux is a supported and maintained Linux image provided by Amazon Web Services for use on Amazon Elastic Compute Cloud.

 According to our data, Amazon Linux ranks 11th among the operating systems we track.